 - Sriracha sauce or dried hot red pepper flakes, to taste

 - 2 tablespoons natural soy sauce or tamari

 - 8 ounces soba or udon noodles (or substitute linguine)

 - 8 ounces fresh slender green beans or thawed frozen organic whole green beans

 - 2 to 3 tablespoons finely chopped peanuts, optional

 Slowly heat the oil and soy sauce together in a wide skillet.
 Add the tempeh and sauté over medium heat, stirring frequently, until nicely browned and crisp.
 Sprinkle lightly with chili powder, and remove from the heat.

 Combine the dressing ingredients in a small bowl, and whisk together.
 Set aside.

 Cook the noodles in plenty of rapidly simmering water until al dente.
 Once the noodles are just about done, plunge the green beans and carrots into the water and cook for another minute.
 Drain and rinse under cool water, then drain well again.

-Combine the noodles and sprouts in a large serving bowl.
+Transfer the noodles and veggies to a large serving bowl.
 Add the tempeh, scallions, cilantro, and peanuts, if desired.
 Pour in the dressing, toss well, and serve warm or at room temperature.